Along the coast

 • Habitat:

-Along the coasts of the North Atlantic Ocean or between Asia and North America
+Along the coasts of the North Atlantic or between Asia and North America

 Fish